Manish83830/IPL-Excel-dashboard/README.md

 This repository contains a collection of CSV (Comma Separated Values) files derived from a single Excel analysis sheet related to **IPL (Indian Premier League)** match data.

 # Data Files
-The following files represent different aspects of the analysis:
+- `IPL Dataset.xlsx`: The raw match dataset used to make the excel.

+# Main project
 - `Manish Excel IPL Datasheet.xlsx - IPL Matches 2018-2020.csv`: The core match data project.

-# Main project
-- `IPL Dataset.xlsx`: The raw match dataset used to make the excel.

 ## Purpose

 These files are provided for public use and statistical analysis.